Intro to Habit Formation

 computer brain, an intro to habit formation

-If you have read Charles Duhigg’s The Power of Habit, James Clear’s Atomic Habits, then the above was nothing you didn’t already know.
+If you have read Charles Duhigg’s The Power of Habit, James Clear’s Atomic Habits, or Wendy Woods’ Good Habits, Bad Habits, then the above summary was nothing you haven’t learned already.
 But it’s probably not something you learned in school.
-Our understanding of habits is based on research in neuroscience made within the last two decades that was made possible by advancements in imaging technology.
-This tech allowed scientists at MIT to see into the brain with startling clarity at the exact moment a habit was created.
-What these scientists learned about the brain was huge departure from the way we previously thought it worked.
+Our understanding of habits is based on research in neuroscience made within the last few decades, made possible by advanced imaging technologies that let scientists peer inside the brain for the first time, with startling clarity.
+They saw the moment a habit was created, witnessed neurons and synapses form, and learned that the brain operates much differently than had previously been assumed.

 habit books